IDMNYU/DM-GY-6053-Ideation-and-Prototyping-Fall_2017_Bennett/schedule.md

 <tr>
 <td></td>
 <td colspan="2">
-Set up a time to meet with me for 20 minutes to discuss your progress in the course use this link.
+Set up a time to meet with me for 20 minutes to discuss your progress in the course use this <a href = "https://calendly.com/ladyk/mid-term-one-on-ones/11-14-2017">link.</a>
 </td>
 </tr>
 <tr>